joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 for dynamic error propagation and recovery, rather than abandonment.
 Even if abandonment is better in the common case.

 This turned out to be a pattern.
 Not terribly common, but it came up.
-As a result, we had a whole set of arithmetic APIs that used a dataflow-style of propagation should overflow, NaN, or any number of things happened.
+As a result, we had a whole set of arithmetic APIs that used a dataflow-style of propagation should overflow, NaN, or any number of things happen.

 I also already mentioned a concrete instance of this earlier, which is the ability to `try new` an allocation, when OOM yields a recoverable error rather than abandonment.
 This was super uncommon, but could crop up if you wanted to, say,